xcart/xcart-docs/_pages/kb_en/modules/ShopperApprovedReviews/configuration.md

 There you will be prompted to either sign up for Shopper Approved or to connect manually with your existing Shopper Approved account.
 ![settings-page.png]({{site.baseurl}}/attachments/ref_3otm3RBq/settings-page.png)

-If you do not have a Shopper Approved account yet, hit **Sign Up**, and the system will automatically create a Shopper Approved account for you and link your X-Cart store to it.
+If you do not have a Shopper Approved account yet, you can hit **Sign Up**, and the system will automatically create a Shopper Approved account for you and link your X-Cart store to it.
+Please note, however, that in this case your credentials for access to the Shopper Approved dashboard will be sent to your main Site administrator email address as configured via the **Site administrator e-mails** setting in the Contact information section (**Store setup** -> **Contact information**) of your X-Cart store Admin area.
+Make sure this setting {% link "has been adjusted properly" ref_wKcxbiUf %}; otherwise you will not be able to get your Shopper Approved dashboard credentials.

-{% note info %}
-Please make sure the _Site administrator e-mails_ {% link "have been set correctly" ref_wKcxbiUf %} in the **Store setup** -> **Contact information** section of the Admin area.
-Otherwise you will not get your credentials for access to the Shopper Approved dashboard.
-{% endnote %}

-If you have a Shopper Approved account, hit the button **'Connect with existing account'** and complete the required fields manually.
+If you have an existing Shopper Approved account, you can connect it to your X-Cart store by hitting the button **'Connect with existing account'** and providing the required connection information manually.
 ![settings-filled.png]({{site.baseurl}}/attachments/ref_3otm3RBq/settings-filled.png)

 You will need to specify the following details: